brianhilsden/Royalty-trading/README.md

 #### Author: *Brian Omondi*

 ## Description
-The project is attempts to
+The project is attempts to solve a prob

 ## Table of Contents
 - [Installation](#installation)